spencer741/wiki-link-mapper/README.md

 # WikiLinkMapper
 Note: This repo is not currently being developed / maintained.
 I haven't worked on the project in months, but will return in the future when my schedule permits.

+Wikipedia has a new feature [what links here](https://en.wikipedia.org/wiki/Special:WhatLinksHere/Computer)

 Creating a link map from Wikipedia Links.

 traversal nature is a revision of pre-order.